View Source Vtc.Range (vtc v0.4.0)

 Inclusive vs. Exclusive Ranges

-timecode as the last visible frame of a piece of
+Inclusive ranges treat the out timecode as the last visible frame of a piece of

 footage.
 This style of tc range is most often associated with AVID.

-timecode as the boundary where the range
+Exclusive timecode ranges treat the out timecode as the boundary where the range

 ends.
 This style of tc range is most often associated with Final Cut and Premiere.

-In mathematical notation, inclusive ranges are [in, out]
+In mathematical notation, inclusive ranges are [in, out], while exclusive ranges are

-[in, out)
+[in, out).

 Link to this section Summary